rondlite/reaction-docs/website/versioned_docs/version-3.0.0/using-ci.md

 ## Builds

 Docker images are pushed when Reaction successfully builds and passes all tests on the primary branch (usually `trunk` or `master`).
-These images are released on [Reaction Commerce Docker Hub](https://hub.docker.com/u/reactioncommerce/).
+These images are released on [Demand Cluster Docker Hub](https://hub.docker.com/u/reactioncommerce/).